Enome/Umbraco-update-4.5.2-4.7.2/readme.md

 # Less

-Download less.dll from http://www.dotlesscss.org/

-Add the following to web.config depending on what version of IIS6 you use.
-More info on [here](http://blog.mattbrailsford.com/2010/08/12/using-dotless-and-the-client-dependency-framework-in-umbraco/)
+Download less.dll from http://www.dotlesscss.org/ and dd the following to web.config depending on what version of IIS6 you use.
+More info [here](http://blog.mattbrailsford.com/2010/08/12/using-dotless-and-the-client-dependency-framework-in-umbraco/)

 IIS6